nrkno/sofie-core/CONTRIBUTING.md

-# Contribution guidelines
+# How to Contribute to the Sofie Project

-Before you contribute to this repository, please read the **[contribution guidelines for the Sofie project](https://nrkno.github.io/sofie-core/docs/for-developers/contribution-guidelines)**.
+Before contributing to this repository, please read the [Contribution Guidelines](https://nrkno.github.io/sofie-core/docs/for-developers/contribution-guidelines) for the Sofie project.

-## About branches
+## Branches
 This repository uses the following branches:

-* **master** is our main branch.
+* **_master_** is our main branch.
 We consider it stable and it is used in production.
-* The **releaseXX** branches are our in-development branches.
-When a release is ready, we decide to "freeze" that branch and create a new **releaseXX+1** branch.
+* The **_releaseXX_** branches are our in-development branches.
+When a release is ready, we decide to “freeze” that branch and create a new **_releaseXX+1_** branch.

-Check the [Sofie Releases page on github](https://github.com/nrkno/Sofie-TV-automation/issues?q=is%3Aissue+label%3ARelease+) to see the current status of the Sofie releases.

 We encourage you to base your contributions on the latest **releaseXX** branch, alternatively the **master** branch or a recently frozen **releaseXX** branch.
+The [Sofie Releases](https://nrkno.github.io/sofie-core/releases) page collects the status and timeline of the releases.